 The Contemporary Art Center is proud to exhibit the outstanding work of area high schools.
 Over twenty area high schools are invited to participate each year.
 Students enrolled in area high schools as well as students of high school age may submit up to two pieces of art along with a $1.00 entry fee and a filled out entry form.
-Click for a prospectus and entry form.
+Learn all about the details in the prospectus.

 The annual exhibit was founded in 2004 by Executive Director William Butler and his former high school teacher Michael Hagenbuch, then newly retired from Limestone Community High School.
 Hagenbuch served as the first juror/judge and for some years after continued to volunteer in support of the exhibit.